lambrospetrou/mint-initial-setup/xubuntu.md

 eval "$(pyenv virtualenv-init -)"
 ```

 After make virtual envs with `python3 -m venv <dir-name>` ([see docs](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments)).
-Install dependencies using `python3 -m pip install xxx`, after you have activated the venv (`source bin/activate`), or using [pipenv](https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies) which handles the venv activation.
+Install dependencies using `python3 -m pip install xxx`, after you have activated the venv (`source bin/activate`), or using [pipenv](https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies) which handles the virtualenv activation (it uses `virtualenv` and not not `venv`).

+Another way to properly use dependencies with pip: https://www.kennethreitz.org/essays/a-better-pip-workflow (by the creator of pipenv).

 #### Haskell